iflytek/iflearner-operator/README.md

-# iflearner-operator
+# Iflearner-Operator
 Iflearner-operator is the controller of the kubernetes IflearnerJob crd.

 ## Description

 As you known, horizontal federated learning has two roles, party and server.
 Iflearner-operator can create different kubernetes objects based on roles, involving ingress, service and pod.
-The relationships is as follows:
+The relationship is as follows:

 ![iflearner-operator](./doc/image/iflearner-operator.png)